Explore Ohinemutu Village: A Historic Māori Settlement in Rotorua

 Feature Description

-Boiling Springs Hot water springs used for cooking and bathing.
+Boiling Springs Hot water springs utilized for cooking and bathing by the community.

-Steaming Vents Vents releasing steam, adding to the unique scenery.
+Steaming Vents Vents releasing steam, contributing to the otherworldly scenery of the area.

-Hot Ground Warm surfaces indicating geothermal heat underneath.
+Hot Ground Warm surfaces revealing the intense geothermal heat just beneath.

 St Faith’s Church Features

-Nestled within the heart of Ohinemutu, St Faith's Church stands out with its unique architectural blend of Māori and European influences.
-Designed by architect E La Trobe Hill in 1914, its exterior features Tudor or Elizabethan styles complemented by Gothic detailing and Victorian filigree ironwork on the tower.
-The first church, built in 1885 in an Anglo-Norman style, was later relocated but sadly collapsed in a storm in 1936.
+In the heart of Ohinemutu Village, St Faith’s Church stands as a remarkable blend of Māori and European architectural styles.
+Designed by E La Trobe Hill in 1914, its exterior combines Tudor and Gothic elements with intricate Victorian ironwork on the tower.

-In the Galilee Chapel, you'll find an etched window of Jesus wearing a Māori cloak, showcasing the seamless integration of bicultural heritage.
+In the Galilee Chapel, a unique etched window depicts Jesus in a Māori cloak, symbolizing the integration of bicultural heritage.
+This imagery underscores the church’s role as a bridge between traditions.

 Tourism and Visitor Experience